Arkansas Youth Drug-Use Reduction Program (AR-YDRP)

 D.A.R.E.

-D.A.R.E. is an officer-led series of classroom lessons that teach children from kindergarten through 12th grade how to resist peer pressure and live productive drug and violence-free lives.
-Under this contract, mentor officer training will be provided to existing D.A.R.E. officers in the state of Arkansas allowing the program to continue beyond the funding period.
-All expenses for trainers and trainees (hotel, per-diem, travel, materials, stipends, etc.) and logistics will be provided by D.A.R.E.
-America for this mentor training and the two drug officer training courses.
-D.A.R.E will also provide ongoing support, fidelity monitoring, and needed curriculum enhancements specific to Arkansas as needed.
-For more information or to apply to have a D.A.R.E. program please contact Rafael Morales at Rafael.Morales@dare.org
+D.A.R.E.
+(Drug Abuse Resistance Education) is an officer-led series of classroom lessons that teach children from kindergarten through 12th grade how to resist peer pressure and live productive drug and violence-free lives.
+Under this contract, mentor officer training will be provided to existing D.A.R.E. officers in Arkansas, ensuring the program’s sustainability beyond the funding period.
+All expenses for trainers and trainees, including hotel, per-diem, travel, materials, and stipends, will be covered by D.A.R.E.
+America.
+Additionally, D.A.R.E. will provide ongoing support, fidelity monitoring, and curriculum enhancements specific to Arkansas as needed.

 Prevention Strategies